0xAX/linux-insides/Booting/linux-bootstrap-1.md

 ![minimal stack](http://oi60.tinypic.com/28w051y.jpg)

-Bss setup
+Bss Setup
 --------------------------------------------------------------------------------

-Last two steps before we can jump to see code need to setup [bss](http://en.wikipedia.org/wiki/.bss) and check magic signature.
+We have two steps left before we can jump to see the code required to setup [bss](http://en.wikipedia.org/wiki/.bss) and check the magic signature.
 Signature checking:

 ```assembly
 cmpl	$0x5a5aaa55, setup_sig
 jne	setup_bad
 ```

-just consists of comparing of [setup_sig](https://github.com/torvalds/linux/blob/master/arch/x86/boot/setup.ld#L39) and `0x5a5aaa55` number, and if they are not equal jump to error printing.
+just consists of comparing of [setup_sig](https://github.com/torvalds/linux/blob/master/arch/x86/boot/setup.ld#L39) and `0x5a5aaa55` number, and if they are not equal, jump to error printing.

-Ok now we have correct segment registers, stack, need only setup bss and jump to C code.
+Now we have correct segment registers, stack, we only to setup bss and jump to C code.
 Bss section used for storing statically allocated uninitialized data.
 Here is the code:

 ```assembly
 	movw	$__bss_start, %di